lowmess/metalsmith-resume/README.md

 ***

-[1] For reference, this long-as-hell README is, like, six goddamn KBs.
+[1] For reference, this long-as-hell README is, like, almsot five goddamn KBs.
 The whole generated site is [3.24kb gzipped](https://gtmetrix.com/reports/metalsmith-resume.lowmess.com/oQim8iPf).